 The main thing to keep in mind when producing content is your audience.
 Your goal should be to create something that will help them in some way.
 This could be in the form of inspiration or some kind of tutorial.

 If you’ve been one of our readers for very long, you know that we try to create a good variety of home-related content.
 But our best-performing articles are our DIY tutorials.
 There is a couple of reasons for this.
 Tutorials are helpful, and Henry goes the extra mile when putting them together.

 For example, he could have easily gotten by with only using photos in our porch swing DIY tutorial, but he went the extra mile and added 3D diagrams with measurements.

-This added to the overall quality of the article, and helped lead to it being one our best performing pieces of content.
+This added to the overall quality of the article and helped lead to it being one of our best performing pieces of content.

 The more helpful and higher quality an article is, the more it will be shared by your readers.
 And more shares lead to more traffic for your blog.

-Consistency is a big part of being successful with blogging.
+Consistency is a big part of being successful in blogging.
 The more content you have, the quicker you will grow and the more people will see your content.

 Early on, we didn’t do a good job at this.
 One week, we would post two articles, and the next, only one.
 But now, we’ve decided to do three no matter what.

 I know everybody has different schedules and different amounts of time they can dedicate to a blog.
 So even if you can’t do three posts a week, try to do two.
 The important thing is to set a number and stick to it.

 Consistency is hard and takes lots of time, but is required for steady growth.